 Staying on top of loan payments can be extremely challenging.
 Many people get overwhelmed by the wealth of new terms and financial concepts they must learn to meet their obligations, and have difficulty keeping up.
 Paying off debt must be done strategically if you want to minimize the amount you pay, and this requires an understanding of concepts like principal vs. interest.

-This article explores the difference between principal and interest in loans and helps you apply these concepts so you can pay off your debt smarter and quicker.
+This article explores the difference between principal and interest in

 What’s the Difference Between Interest and Principal?